-Autodetection is based on your movement and, if applicable, your tracker's heart rate sensor.
-When you haven’t moved in over an hour and your heart rate is lowered, algorithms assume that sleep has begun, which is confirmed by the length of time your movements are indicative of sleep behavior only (rolling over, etc).
+Autodetection is based on your movement.
+When you haven’t moved in over an hour, algorithms assume that sleep has begun, which is confirmed by the length of time your movements are indicative of sleep behavior only (rolling over, etc).
 Morning movement tells your tracker that you’re awake.
 If you’re not moving but not asleep for long periods of time it’s possible for your tracker to falsely record sleep, in which case you can delete the sleep record from your dashboard.

 I wore my tracker to bed, but forgot to activate sleep mode

 If you have a Force, Charge, Charge HR or Surge, you don't need to activate sleep mode.
 These trackers automatically log your sleep if you wear the tracker to bed.

 For other trackers, as long as you were wearing your tracker while sleeping, your sleep data is not lost.
 If you manually log your sleep on your fitbit.com dashboard or in the Fitbit apps, you'll see your sleep log just as if you had activated sleep mode.